karenarialin/karenarialin.github.io/README.md

 You can find it [here](http://karenarialin.me).

-Tools used: Brackets + Google Fonts + Github Pages + Jekyll + CloudFlare + Namecheap + Google Analytics
+Tools used: Adobe Illustrator + Brackets + Google Fonts + Github Pages + Jekyll + CloudFlare + Namecheap + Google Analytics

 ###Phase 1:

 DESIGN: finalized personal logo, drew wireframes on pen and paper

 Debated between multi-page and single-scroll layout.
 Decided on multi-page.
+Moved all wireframes and logo designs on to Adobe Illustrator.

 PROBLEMS: At first, I struggled along with pure HTML/CSS/Javascript and Github Pages.
 But I was using repetitive code in the headers and footers.
 The images were loading slowly.
 The design was lackluster and the colors clashed.